Oirat language: Dialects

-Endangered language
+Endangerment

 Oirat is endangered in all areas where it is spoken.
 In Russia, the killing of a large fraction of the Kalmyk population and the destruction of their society as consequences of the Kalmyk deportations of 1943, along with the subsequent imposition among them of Russian as the sole official language have rendered the language obsolescent: it is almost exclusively the elderly who have a fluent command of Kalmyk.
 In China, while Oirat is still quite widely used in its traditional ranges and there are many monolingual speakers, a combination of government policies and social realities has created an environment deleterious to the use of this language: the Chinese authorities' adoption of Southern Mongolian as the normative Mongolian language, new educational policies which have led to the virtual elimination of Mongolian schools in Xinjiang (there were just two left as of 2009), policies aiming to curtail nomadism, and the limited occupational prospects in Chinese society for graduates of Mongolian schools.
 As for Mongolia, the predominance of Khalkha Mongolian is bringing about the Khalkhaization of all other varieties of Mongolian.

-Script systems
+Writing system

 Oirat has been written in two script systems: the Mongolian scripts and Cyrillic.

 Historically, the Clear script, which originated from the Mongolian script, was used.
 It uses modified letters shapes e.g. to differentiate between different rounded vowels, and it uses a small stroke on the right to indicate vowel length.
 It was retained longest in China where it can still be found in an occasional journal article.
 However, in China, Buryat and Oirat are considered non-standard compared to Southern Mongolian and are therefore supposed to use the Mongolian script and Southern Mongolian grammar for writing.
 In practice the people use neither and resort to learning Mandarin Chinese and using hànzì to communicate with others in China.

 In Kalmykia, a Cyrillic-based script system has been implemented.
-It is strictly phonemic, not representing epenthetic vowels, and thus doesn't show syllabification.
+It does not represent epenthetic vowels, and thus does not show syllabification.

 In Mongolia, Central Mongolian minority varieties have no status, so Oirats are supposed to use Mongolian Cyrillic which de facto only represents Khalkha Mongolian.